9musharrafkhan/FEM-Simulation-Portfolio/05_Contact_Analysis/1_klevis_pin_analysis/README.md

 This project presents the nonlinear contact analysis of a clevis pin assembly using **ANSYS Mechanical**.

-The assembly consists of a clevis (U-shape), a connecting yoke, and a cylindrical pin subjected to external loading.
+The assembly consists of a clevis (U-shape), a connecting yoke, and a cylindrical pin.

 Unlike conventional static structural analysis, contact analysis considers the interaction between multiple bodies, enabling accurate prediction of: